 Board-level discussions on information security are also being brought into sharp focus now that the EU GDPR is looming overhead.
-The new legislation, due to come into force in 2018, will bring with it a mandatory notification processes of 72 hours for data breach incidents and fines of up to 4% global turnover for organisations that have put sensitive customer data at risk.
-Unsurprisingly this legislation is impacting on CIOs’ priorities, with 87% of respondents concerned their organisation might be exposed under the new regulation, and 73.5% committing to tightening up data sharing processes as a result.
+The new legislation, due to come into force in 2018, will bring with it a mandatory notification processes of 72 hours for data breach incidents and fines of up to 4% global turnover for organizations that have put sensitive customer data at risk.
+Unsurprisingly this legislation is impacting on CIOs’ priorities, with 87% of respondents concerned their organization might be exposed under the new regulation, and 73.5% committing to tightening up data sharing processes as a result.

 Egress CEO, Tony Pepper, comments: “At a board level, these results demonstrate a concerning disconnect with reality.
 ICO statistics demonstrate that 93% of data security breaches occurs as a result of human error – that is, people making mistakes when sharing sensitive information, poor processes and systems in place, and overall lack of care when handling data.
-Consequently, the emphasis being placed on cyber-attacks has the potential to become a distraction for many organisations.
+Consequently, the emphasis being placed on cyber-attacks has the potential to become a distraction for many organizations.
 To date, much of the private sector has not been mandated to disclose breach incidents, but that is changing.
 And the results show that now they could be heading for trouble.”

 It’s time to face up to the real issue

-When examining some of the reasons behind the prioritisation of data security solutions, the research shows that 83.5% of respondents would prioritise technologies based on perceived ease of deployment, rather than their ability to secure data.
+When examining some of the reasons behind the prioritization of data security solutions, the research shows that 83.5% of respondents would priorities technologies based on perceived ease of deployment, rather than their ability to secure data.
 In particular, the research highlighted issues such as potential pressures on IT helpdesks (44%), potential disruption to work processes (31.5%) and complex integrations (23%) mean there is little appetite to tackle the issue head on and businesses remain at risk.